stytchauth/stytch-b2b-dfp-mfa-example/README.md

 # Stytch B2B DFP Adaptive MFA Example
-This example app shows how to leverage Stytch's Device Fingerprinting (DFP) product to power **Adaptive MFA**, where users are only required to complete MFA if they are logging in on a new device.
+This example app demonstrates how to leverage [Stytch's Device Fingerprinting (DFP)](https://stytch.com/docs/fraud/guides) product to power **Adaptive MFA**, where users are only required to complete MFA if they are logging in on a new device.

+The app supports organization creation and demos limited management features.
+After authentication, users have the ability to create new organizations.
+Once created, authenticated users can manage the configuration of Just-in-Time (JIT) Provisioning, to tailor the onboarding process to their specific needs.
+JIT provisioning allows administrators to enable automatic user onboarding for specific email domains, such as new users with email addresses matching the specified domains.

+It tracks the user's known devices in an in-memory dictionary after successful MFA and verdict from DFP and uses that information to determine if the subsequent login attempt should be challenged with MFA.

+The following use cases in the app demonstrate the integration of [Stytch's B2B authentication](https://stytch.com/docs/b2b/overview), [MFA](https://stytch.com/docs/b2b/guides/mfa/overview), and [Device Fingerprinting](https://stytch.com/docs/fraud/guides) capabilities:

+1. **New User Login and MFA Enrollment**:
+   - A new user logs in for the first time.
+   - They are prompted to enroll in MFA by providing a phone number.
+   - After successful MFA enrollment, their device is marked as trusted.

+2. **Returning User on Known Device**:
+   - A returning user attempts to log in on a previously used device.
+   - The app recognizes the device and allows login without MFA.

+3. **Returning User on New Device**:
+   - A returning user attempts to log in on a new, unrecognized device.
+   - The app prompts for MFA verification before allowing login.
+   - After successful MFA, the new device is marked as trusted for future logins.

+4. **DFP Verdict Handling**:
+   - The app checks the DFP verdict for each login attempt.
+   - If the verdict is "BLOCK", the login is denied (simulated by redirecting to a success page to avoid revealing the block).
+   - If the verdict is "CHALLENGE", MFA is required even for known devices.

+## Get Started
 In order to run this example app you need to have signed up for a Stytch account, and request access to our DFP product (a step we require for security purposes).

-## Get Started
-Ensure you have pip, python and virtualenv installed
+Ensure you have pip, python and virtualenv installed.

 #### 1. Clone the repository.
 ```